 2. turn over to a successor or business partner patient records, which the successor or business partner agrees to retain in accordance with 243 CMR 5.09(2).

-(e) A licensee may, for purposes of seeking third party reimbursement, refer to a patient’s diagnosis using western medicine terminology, either by reconfirming the diagnosis of a physician licensed in Massachusetts or by indicating a general clinical impression based on the patient’s symptoms.

 (3) Requirement to Respond to the Committee.
 Unless otherwise ordered by the Committee, a licensee shall respond within 30 days to a written communication from the Board, Committee or designee of the Board or Committee, and shall provide the Board or Committee with any relevant records or other material with respect to an inquiry or complaint about the licensee's professional conduct.
 The 30 day period begins on the date the Board sends the communication by registered or certified mail with return receipt requested to the licensee's last known address.

 (4) Display of License.
-A licensee is required to display conspicuously his/her license certificate in his/her office.
-A licensee who is approved by the Committee to employ herbs in his/her acupuncture practice shall display conspicuously his/her license certificate indicating he/she is currently approved to use herbal therapy in his/her practice.
+A licensee is required to display conspicuously his or her license certificate in his or her office.
+A licensee who is approved by the Committee to employ herbs in his or her acupuncture practice shall display conspicuously his or her license certificate indicating he or she is currently approved to use herbal therapy in his or her practice.

 (5) Acupuncture Assistants.